 When sodium is added to glutamate, it becomes a salt, which is what Ikeda did to make it easy to use glutamate in the kitchen.

+Many scientists, food companies, and the FDA believe that MSG is totally safe to eat.
 But there are countless anecdotal complaints about what consumers call MSG complex or Chinese restaurant syndrome.
 The symptoms include headache, sweating, numbness or tingling, chest pain, lethargy, and nausea.

 Despite all the research, it is still unknown why some people don’t feel well after eating Chinese take-out.
 Some scientists don’t believe MSG is the culprit, because the same symptoms aren’t reported when people eat non-Chinese foods that contain more MSG than the average Chinese take-out meal.
 Some researchers believe the combination of overeating, drinking alcohol, excessive amounts of sodium and fat, and various other factors paired with eating Chinese take-out is the culprit.
 But if you feel one or some of these symptoms after enjoying Chinese take-out, test the theory by cooking some of the recipe—using MSG-free sauces, of course.